 Walking Stick Handle Guide

-In order to provide you with a more personalised fit, the anatomic handle provides different sticks for the left and right hands.
-These can also be used together if necessary.
+In order to provide you with an ideal fit, anatomic handles are often available separately for the left and right hands.
+These sticks can also be used together if necessary.

-The crook handle is one of the oldest handle types.
+The crook handle is one of the oldest handle types, and tops sticks known as 'shepherd's crooks'.
 Crook handles are useful as their curved design allows you to hang your stick over your arm, a chair, or on the edge of a table.
-If you often find that you need to use your hands but trying to keep a grip on your stick while performing the activity causes it to come clattering down to the floor, the crook handle is definitely one for you!
+If you often drop your cane while doing the dishes or rummaging through your bag, the crook handle is definitely one for you!

 Not to be confused with crutches, crutch handles are fairly simple in design and provide you with good support.
-Crutch handles are a right-angled handle that is easily gripped in the palm.
-This type of handle supports your weight directly above the shaft of the stick, making it highly comfortable and stable.
+Crutch handles are normally right-angled and easily gripped in the palm, supporting your weight directly above the shaft of the stick, making them extremely stable and comfortable.

 The Derby handle is a popular option for most as a result of its elegant shape and right-angled design.
 This is a highly supportive handle, particularly because of its curved design that prevents your hand from moving backwards or forwards on the stick.
 Like the crook handle, the curved style of the Derby handle also lends itself to being hooked over the arm or a table's edge.
 This, coupled with its beautiful style, makes it perfect if you frequently attend formal events and functions.